scipy-conference/scipy_proceedings/papers/oliver_beckstein/oliver_beckstein.rst

 Analysis Module
 ---------------

-In the MDAnalysis.analysis module we provide a large variety of standard analysis algorithms, like RMSD, alignment :cite:`PuLiu_FastRMSD_2010`, native contacts :cite:`Best2013,Franklin2007`, as well as unique algorithms, like the LeaftleftFinder :cite:`Michaud-Agrawal:2011fu` and Path Similarty Analysis :cite:`Seyler:2015fk`.
+In the MDAnalysis.analysis module we provide a large variety of standard analysis algorithms, like RMSD, alignment :cite:`PuLiu_FastRMSD_2010`, native contacts :cite:`Best2013,Franklin2007`, as well as unique algorithms, like the LeaftleftFinder :cite:`Michaud-Agrawal:2011fu` and Path Similarity Analysis :cite:`Seyler:2015fk`.
-Historically the algorithms have been contributed by various researchers to satisfy their own needs, this lead to some fragmentation in the interface of different algorithms.
+Historically these algorithms were contributed by various researchers as individual moduldes to satisfy their own needs but this lead to some fragmentation in the user interface of these modules.
 We have recently started to unify the interface to the different algorithms with an `AnalysisBase` class.
 Currently PersistenceLength, InterRDF, LinearDensity and Contacts analysis have been ported.
+PersistenceLength calculates the persistence length of a polymer, InterRDF calculates the pairwise radial distribution function inside of a molecule, LinearDensity generates a density along a given exis and Contacts analysis native contacts, as desribed in more detail below.
 If applicable we also strive to make the API's to the algorithms generic.
-Most other tools hand the user analysis algorithms as black boxes, we want to avoid that and give the users all he needs to adapt an analysis to his/her needs.
+Most other tools hand the user analysis algorithms as black boxes.
+We want to avoid that and give the users all he needs to adapt an analysis to his/her needs.

 The new Contacts class is a good example a generic API that allows easy adaptations of algorithms while still offering an easy setup for standard analysis types.
 The Contacts class is calculating a contact map for atoms in a frame and compares it with a reference map using different metrics.